Serverless computing is a hot topic in software architecture – but is it just another overhyped tech-buzzword?

 How does that work in practice?
 When a team works with multiple environments (such as a development and testing environment), continuous delivery provides an automated way to implement code changes.

 Since deployments occur much more frequently it makes isolating bugs much easier letting you pin-point the problem.

-With serverless you can easily manage resources in the cloud and reduce costs considerably.
+With serverless platforms, you can easily manage resources in the cloud and reduce costs considerably.

 Clouds like AWS, Google Cloud or Azure enable you to pay only for features you really use and, in most cases, you can use a free plan option to build a fully working MVP.

 Building applications in serverless gets you another important benefit – work modularity for your developers.

 It means that you can assign small sub-modules of a task to a few developers because the cloud and serverless options give you independent cloud computing resources.
 As a result, it’s possible to rapidly improve development speed by splitting big issues into small subtasks – keeping money in your pocket and preventing unnecessary usage.